Skip to content

 }

-There are a few extra functions, such as:
+There are a few extra methods, such as:

-• .for() - for iteration loop, starting with one number and ending with another.
+• .$repeat() - iteration loop, starting with one number and ending with another.

 Argument Name

-The argument name in the template function doesn't matter, it's your choice.
-The following two examples are doing exactly the same:
+The argument name in the template function is arbitrary, it's your choice.

 Here are few examples with different names: